$Z_3$ and $(\times Z_3)^3$ symmetry protected topological paramagnets: Introduction

-When the system in real space has boundaries, the formulated models may obtain massless boundary modes due to the nontrivial SPT phase.
-To find the Hamiltonian of boundary modes, one should fix the operators of unitary transformation on the system boundary by fixing external spins and summing up those spins for a new Hamiltonian to have the same symmetries as the parent one.
+In this respect, Ref.~\cite{Levin-Gu} also reports a nice procedure formulated to generate massless edge modes in the paramagnetic phase of two dimensional $Z_2$ Ising model in bulk.
+One can make any unitary transformation of the Hamiltonian and operators and generate a new theory in bulk.
+Since the transformation is unitary, the spectrum in the bulk of the model will remain the same.
+However, the excitations may gain nontrivial statistics upon gauging\cite{Wu-2013,Yoshida-2015,Yoshida-2016-1,Yoshida-2017} .
+Within this approach, to find the Hamiltonian of the boundary modes, one fixes the operators of unitary transformation on the system boundary by fixing external spins and summing up those spins for a new Hamiltonian to have the same symmetries as the parent one.
 Due to this summation, the new Hamiltonian is not unitary equivalent to the initial one but differs only by the appearance of new edge states, which can become gapless.
 Applying this type of transformation to the paramagnetic $Z_2$ Ising model, Levin and Gu have identified the edge states with the one-dimensional (1D) Hamiltonian of the gapless $XX $ model (conformal theory with central charge $c=1$).
 Hence, this transformed 2D model with a gapless edge forms an SPT paramagnet.